Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Under single runway operations aircraft will be both arriving and departing on the same runway.

-Heathrow will be moving to single runway operations as a temporary measure to increase resilience and safety for colleagues, passengers and cargo.
+Heathrow has moved to single runway operations as a temporary measure to increase resilience and safety for colleagues, passengers and cargo.

 We can only remain open if we can continue to operate safely and this move to single runway operations will improve our resilience should we see a further COVID-19 related reduction in staffing levels either from NATS or our Airfield Operations colleagues.